MS, LCPC, LAC

 Many of our new or prospective parents will have the opportunity to speak with Jill.
 Her main focus is to help parents determine if our program is the right match for their son, guide them through our admissions process, and help coordinate their son’s arrival.
 Jill is also our voice in the community, organizing many of our community service projects.

-Debby Sacchi manages the office, and makes sure all of our i’s are dotted and t’s crossed.
-She is the voice and glue of Building Bridges, coordinating with parents and staff to make sure all the important but easily overlooked details are managed.
-All mail, packages, prescriptions, and doctor’s appointments go through her as well as making sure there is food in the pantry, and supplies on the shelves.
+Debby manages the office and makes sure all of our i’s are dotted and t’s crossed.
+She is the voice and glue of Building Bridges, coordinating with parents and staff to make sure all the critical details are managed.
+All mail, packages, prescriptions, and doctor’s appointments go through her as well.